DeBraid/ham-innov-essay/README.md

 Core thesis, mixture of original and borrowed thoughts that is poorly cited, working on improving this.

 Software eating the world.
 Automation + reach.
-Never been more furtile environment for science (Steve Jurvetson), software (Marc Andressen) and mobile (Ben Evans).
+Never been more fertile environment for science (Steve Jurvetson), software (Marc Andressen) and mobile (Ben Evans).

 -------------------
 ## Why software?